seanharrington256/WildIris_Qiime2/README.md

 This creates a QIIME2 file called an artifact.
 QIIME2 uses two file formats, "QIIME zipped artifacts" or ".qza" files and "QIIME zipped visualizations" or ".qzv" files.
 Both are just zip files with different names. qza files contain data and provenance (information about what has been done to the data) while qzv files, which we'll see shortly, contain visualizations, as the name suggests.

 Because of the way that I have specified the output path, this file will be created in the `qiime_tutorial` directory, one level above where we are now.
-This keeps up from confusing our outputs with our raw data.
+This keeps us from confusing our outputs with our raw data.

 <br>